 A function-call initiator can invoke a periodic function-call subsystem only once per time step and must invoke the subsystem periodically.
 If the initiator invokes a periodic function-call subsystem aperiodically, Simulink halts the simulation and displays an error message.
 The blocks in a periodic function-call subsystem can specify a noninherited sample time or inherited (-1) sample time.
 All blocks that specify a noninherited sample time must specify the same sample time, that is, if one block specifies .1 as its sample time, all other blocks must specify a sample time of .1 or -1.
 If a function-call initiator invokes a periodic function-call subsystem at a rate that differs from the sample time specified by the blocks in the subsystem, Simulink halts the simulation and displays an error message.

-is enabled and a rising or falling edge with respect to zero is seen
+enabled and a rising or falling edge with respect to zero is seen on the

-on the signal driving the subsystem trigger port.
-The direction of
+signal driving the subsystem trigger port.
+The direction of the triggering

-on the trigger port block.
-Because the contents of a triggered subsystem
+trigger port block.
+Because the contents of a triggered subsystem execute in

 Resettable subsystems.
 A resettable subsystem computes its outputs at every sample time hit but also resets the states of the subsystem on triggering.
 The resettable subsystem resets the states of all blocks within it, triggered by a rising or falling edge with respect to zero.
 On triggering, the resettable subsystem resets its states and also computes the outputs.

 The resettable subsystem supports only single sample time for all the blocks it contains.
 Different sample times for different blocks within the subsystem result in an error.
 For more information, see Resettable Subsystem.